Festival Submission Information

-NAMT’s Festival of New Musicals is the cornerstone of NAMT’s mission to nurture the creation, development and production of new musicals.
-We present eight musicals in 45-minute presentations for an audience of over 600 industry professionals.
-We look for musicals at all stages of development from first reading up to and through having multiple regional productions.
+Now in its 31st year, NAMT’s Festival of New Musicals is the cornerstone of NAMT’s mission to be a catalyst for nurturing musical theatre development and production.
+Every year, we feature eight musicals in 45-minute presentations for an audience of over 700 industry professionals.
+We look for new musicals at all stages of development from the broadest possible range of voices.

-In the short run, the Festival’s goal is to connect producers with writers, so that our shows can continue their development trajectory.
-The long-term goal is to expand the musical theatre repertoire, bringing new musical theatre to audience members around the world.
+In the short run, the Festival’s goal is to connect producers with writers, so that our shows can extendtheir development trajectory.
+The long-term goal is to expand the musical theatre repertoire and advance the musical theatre art form.

 The objectives of the Festival are to:

-- Showcase new musicals that are diverse in ethnicity, subject matter, style and concept
+- Showcase quality new musicals with a wide range of subject matter, style and concept

 - Stimulate networking opportunities for NAMT Members and theatre professionals

 - Provide a forum to spark new collaborations and ventures